A component that manages caching logic and acts as a mediator between a report and a Document Viewer.

 <ToolboxBitmap(GetType(ResFinder), "Bitmaps256.CachedReportSource.bmp")> Public Class CachedReportSource Inherits CachedReportSourceBase Implements IReport, IDocumentSource, ILink, IComponent, IDisposable, IServiceProvider, IExtensionsProvider

-When displaying/printing/exporting huge documents containing thousands of pages, use the CachedReportSource component to avoid memory consumption-related issues.
-This component generates a report document caching each generated page in the specified storage.
+Use the CachedReportSource component to avoid memory consumption-related issues when you display, print or export large documents.
+This component generates a report document and caches each generated page in the specified storage.
 The following document storages are available:

 Allows you to store a document in memory in a compact way.

 Allows you to store a document as a set of files in a specified directory.

 Allows you to a store a document in a specified database.

 You can also inherit from the DocumentStorage class to implement a custom document storage.

 The following code demonstrates how to create a CachedReportSource instance.

 using DevExpress.XtraPrinting.Caching; //... var storage = new MemoryDocumentStorage(); var report = new MyReport(); var cachedReportSource = new CachedReportSource(report, storage);

 When you dispose of the CachedReportSource component, the storage it uses is disposed of as well.
 The storage content is cleared if DocumentStorage.ClearOnDispose is enabled.